-The CPPP represents a hardware-only State Monitor for safety-redundant emergency stopping of your charger.
+The CPPP represents a hardware-only State Monitor for emergency stopping of your charger.
 It consists of the Control Pilot (CP) and Plug Present (PP), forming a communication line used to share information between the car and the charger.

 The CPPP Monitor is independent of charging controllers and allows for fast and reliable terminations of charging processes.
 It does this by opening a trip line relay to trigger an emergency stop if a corresponding signal characteristic is detected, enabling looping of an emergency stop into the trip line.

 The state monitor is capable of handling several outlets such as CCS DC, CCS AC or CHAdeMO in parallel, meaning that typically only one CPPP2300 is needed per charging station.
 All shut down scenarios for AC and DC charging are supported, and additionally an interface to capture shutdown trigger reasons is provided.

 The CPPP Monitor offers an IO extender for EcoG’s SECC2300.